immutant/immutant.org/news/2014-05-15-immutant-scheduling-2x.md

 * `:limit` - limits the calls to a specific count
 * `:cron` - calls your function according to a [Quartz-style] cron spec

+For each key there is a corresponding "sugar function".

-Units for periods (`:in` and `:every`) are milliseconds, but can also be represented as a keyword or a vector of number/keyword pairs, e.g.
-`[1 :week, 4 :days, 2 :hours, 30 :minutes, 59 :seconds]`.
-Both
-singular and plural keywords are valid.
+Units for periods (`:in` and `:every`) are milliseconds, but can also be represented as a keyword or a vector of multiplier/keyword pairs, e.g. `[1 :week, 4 :days, 2 :hours, 30 :minutes, 59 :seconds]`.
+Both singular and plural keywords are valid.

-Date/Time values (`:at` and `:until`) can be a `java.util.Date`, millis-since-epoch, or a String in `HH:mm` format.
-The latter will be interpreted as the next occurence of "HH:mm:00" in the currently active timezone.
+Time values (`:at` and `:until`) can be a `java.util.Date`, a long representing milliseconds-since-epoch, or a String in `HH:mm` format.
+The latter will be interpreted as the next occurence of `HH:mm:00` in the currently active timezone.

 Two additional options may be passed in the spec map:

 * :id - a unique identifier for the scheduled job
 * :singleton - a boolean denoting the job's behavior in a cluster [true]

-In Immutant 1, a name for the job was a required argument.
-In Immutant 2, the `:id` is optional: if not provided, a UUID will be generated.
+In Immutant 1, a name for the job was required.
+In Immutant 2, the `:id` is optional, and if not provided, a UUID will be generated.
 If `schedule` is called with an `:id` for a job that has already been scheduled, the prior job will be replaced.

 The return value from `schedule` is a map of the options with any